andrealaspina/galerkin/README.md

 - Useful tests to check with a short explanation for each of them
 - Description of the main structs: `Simulation`, `Parameters`, `Geometry`, `Mesh`, (`MeshFile`), `System`, `Time`, `Solver`, `Boundaries`, `Options` + `BCs`, `Block`, `Elements`, `Faces`, `RefElement`, `Sizes`, `Timer`
 - Description of the most important files: `test.m`, `main.m`
+- Mantra: _If it doesn’t converge to machine precision, it’s simply wrong._

 # Galerkin: A Flexible Finite Element Framework